Licensed, motorized vehicles or mobile food units

 The text change increases the number of trucks allowed on a lot.
 The change also allows food trucks within the entirety of the Downtown Overlay District.
 The changes were proposed after a six-month review of existing food truck regulations where no complaints or enforcement issues have been received.
 The slight increase in the number of trucks allowed on a lot is not expected to have any impact on existing restaurants or businesses.

 Under the new regulations, a maximum of two food trucks are allowed on lots of one-half acre or less, three food trucks are allowed on lots between one-half acre and one acre, and a maximum of four food trucks are allowed on lots greater than one acre but less than two acres.

 - Food trucks may conduct sales while parked on a public street when the City Council has approved a temporary street closing for a City-sponsored or neighborhood event such as a street festival/fair

-- Food trucks may operate on private property for a maximum of 20 days each calendar year when utilizing a temporary event permit
+- Food trucks may operate on private property for a maximum of 20 days, three individual weekend events, or both each calendar year when utilizing a temporary event permit

 Are there any prerequisites to the process?

 Food truck vendors are required to obtain a Food Truck Permit for Vendors prior to operation on private property.

 Any private property owner that wants to allow a food truck to operate on their property must obtain a Food Truck Permit for Property Owners.